 However, be forewarned that your health insurance company will likely want to be reimbursed when you get your workers’ compensation settlement.
 This is known as subrogation.

-For questions about workers’ compensation or your medical treatment benefits, call the Bader Law Firm in Savannah.
+For questions about workers’ compensation or your medical treatment benefits, call Bader Scott Injury Lawyers in Savannah.
 You can schedule a free, no-obligation consultation with our work injury attorneys anytime by calling 678-562-5595.